tekknolagi/tekknolagi.github.com/index.md

 * The [final project spec [PDF]](/resources/comp15-homework6.pdf)
   and reference implementation (2016) and
-  [independent project spec [PDF]](/resources/comp15-independent.pdf) (2016) for the data structures course I TA'ed
+  [independent project spec [PDF]](/resources/comp15-independent.pdf) (2016) for the data structures course I TAed
 * A [distributed ray tracer](https://github.com/TheiaRT/tracer) (2015) that I
   made with friends for a concurrent programming course, with the [final writeup [PDF]](/resources/comp50-writeup.pdf)